jgm/pandoc/doc/lua-filters.md

 ## Filters on element sequences

-For some filtering tasks, the it is necessary to know the order in which elements occur in the document.
+For some filtering tasks, it is necessary to know the order in which elements occur in the document.
 It is not enough then to inspect a single element at a time.